 Day 10– Lake Manyara Safari

-What tour company did you go with, and would you recommend them?
+What Kilimanjaro tour company did you go with?
+Would you recommend them?

 We traveled with Zara Tours, and I would highly recommend them!
 They do a significant amount of charity work in Tanzania as well.
 They treat their porters and staff really well (which is not always the case), and we felt very safe with them.
 They set up our climb and safari, and also did hotel and airport transfers.